 - Annual Conference

 |Student Award - Barclay Gibbs Jones Award for Best Dissertation in Planning|

-This award recognizes superior scholarship in a doctoral dissertation completed by a student enrolled in an ACSP-member school.
+Since 1998, this award has recognized superior scholarship in a doctoral dissertation completed by a student enrolled in an ACSP-member school.